dudeperf3ct/dudeperf3ct.github.io/_posts/2019-04-13-Power-of-GAN.md

 J^{(G)} &= -\frac{1}{2} \mathbb{E}_{\mathbf{z}}\exp({\sigma^{-1}(D(G(\mathbf{z})))})
 \end{aligned}
 $$
 Different adversarial loss functions such as feature matching, minibatch discrimination, etc produces good results in GANs.
-Many such adversarial losses can be experimented with depending on the task at hand and not limited to above.
+Many such adversarial losses are proposed for stable training of GANs and can be experimented with depending on the task at hand and not limited to above.

 ## Therotical Limits

-We claimed above that after several steps of training, if G and D have enough capacity, they will reach a point at which both cannot improve because $$p_{g}$$ = $$p_{data}$$.
-The discriminator is unable to differentiate between the two distributions, i.e.D(x) = $$\frac{1}{2}$$.
+We claimed above that after several steps of training, if G and D have enough capacity, they will reach a point at which both cannot improve when $$p_{g}$$ = $$p_{data}$$.
+The discriminator is unable to differentiate between the two distributions, i.e. D(x) = $$\frac{1}{2}$$.

 ### Optimal D